Mobile phone intercept scanner

 When investigating serious crimes, it is relatively easy for the Dutch Police

-The police noticed the increased use of mobile phones by criminals and
+When the police noticed the increased use of mobile phones by criminals, they

 intercepted information could not be used directly in a criminal case